10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 2. Render-blocking JavaScript and CSS.
 3. Resource load times.

-It's important that your server is optimized in a way that doesnt have a domino effect on other vitals.
+It's important that your server is optimized in a way that doesn't have a domino effect on other vitals.
 To measure the "speed" of your server you can track the [Time to First Byte (TTFB)](https://web.dev/time-to-first-byte) vital.

 Here are some high-level guidelines for ensuring Largest Contentful Paint occurs as fast as possible: